siavooshpayandehazad/SoCDep2/README.md

 ----------

-AUTHORS:
+Authors:
-* SIAVOOSH PAYANDEH AZAD
+* Siavoosh Payandeh Azad
-* BEHRAD NIAZMAND
+* Behrad Niazmand
-* RENÉ PIHLAK
+* René pihlak
-* NEVIN GEORGE
+* Nevin George

-DATE: MAY 2015
+date: may 2015

-PYTHON VER: 2.7.6
+python ver: 2.7.6

-THE GOAL OF THIS PROGRAM IS TO MAKE A PLATFORM FOR TESTING SOME DEPENDABILITY MECHANISMS ON DIFFERENT ARCHITECTURES....
+The goal of this program is to provide a framwork for testing dependability mechanisms on different architecures...

 ----------
 LICENSE: GNU GENERAL PUBLIC LICENSE Version 2